kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/deploy/ReadMe.md

      - One of these applies:
         - Use a client certificate where the subject (DN) includes "role=etw-pushagent"
         - Use a client certificate where the Common Name (CN) is listed in the Agent Manager's appsettings.json under AgentValidation
-     - The installer will use the first matching client certificate it can find in this directory.
+     - The installer will import any matching client certificates it can find in this directory.
-     - The Control::ClientCertificate::SubjectCN property in appsettings.local.json will be set to the client certificate's Common Name'
+     - The Control::ClientCertificate::SubjectCN property in appsettings.local.json will be set to the last imported client certificate's Common Name'.
+  2) Any root or intermediate CA certificates required to validate the client certificate.
+     - These certificates must have the `.cer` file extension.
-  2) The Https URL for the agent manager (which controls the agent service).
+  3) The Https URL for the agent manager (which controls the agent service).

 - Steps:

   1) Unzip archive.
-  2) copy certificate into unzipped folder (if provided).
+  2) copy certificates into unzipped folder (if provided).
   3) Double click `InstallService.cmd`, follow prompts.

 ### Local Configuration